General information about soldering. Solders and fluxes

 Inactive (acid-free) fluxes

-Active (acidic) fluxes
+Active (acid) fluxes

-Composition, % Application area Residue removal method
+Compound, % Scope of application Residue removal method

-Zinc chloride - 25-30; concentrated hydrochloric acid - 0.6-0.7; water - the rest Soldering parts made of ferrous and non-ferrous metals Thorough rinsing with water
+Zinc chloride - 25-30; concentrated hydrochloric acid - 0.6-0.7; water - the rest Soldering of parts made of ferrous and non-ferrous metals Thorough rinsing with water

 Soldering aluminum with POS solders

-Soldering aluminum with solders P200 and P250
+Soldering aluminum with P200 and P250 solders

-Nichrome soldering (nichrome with nichrome, nichrome with copper and its alloys, nichrome with steel)
+Soldering nichrome (nichrome with nichrome, nichrome with copper and its alloys, nichrome with steel)

-Soldering of galvanized steels
+Brazing of galvanized steels

-solder paste
+Solder paste

-Tinning wires in enamel insulation
+Tinning of wires in enamel insulation

-When stripping the lead ends of the winding wire LESHO, PELSHO, PEL and PEV with sandpaper or a blade, cuts and breaks in thin wire strands are not uncommon.
-Stripping by firing also does not always give satisfactory results due to the possible melting of wires of small cross section.
-In addition, at the place of firing, the wire loses its strength and breaks easily.
-PVC tubing can be used to strip small wires with enamel insulation.
-A piece of the tube is placed on a plank and, pressing the wire to the tube with the plane of the tip of a well-heated soldering iron, pull the wire 2-3 times with a light effort.
-In this case, the destruction of the enamel coating and the tinning of the wire occur simultaneously.
-The use of rosin is optional.
-Instead of a PVC tube, you can use scraps of a mounting wire or cable in PVC insulation.
-Wire in enamel insulation of any diameter can be tinned with aspirin-rosin paste.
+When stripping the output ends of the winding wire LESHO, PELSHO, PEL and PEV using sandpaper or a blade, cuts and breaks of thin wire strands are common.
+Stripping by firing also does not always give satisfactory results due to the possible melting of small-section wires.
+In addition, at the place of firing, the wire loses strength and breaks easily.
+To strip small cross-section wires in enamel insulation, you can use a polyvinyl chloride tube.
+A piece of tube is placed on a board and, pressing the wire to the tube with the flat of the tip of a well-heated soldering iron, pull the wire 2-3 times with light force.
+In this case, the enamel coating is destroyed and the wire is tinning at the same time.
+The use of rosin is not necessary.
+Instead of a PVC tube, you can use scraps of installation wire or cable in PVC insulation.
+Enameled wire of any diameter can be tinned using aspirin-rosin paste.
 Aspirin and rosin must be crushed into powder and mixed (in a mass ratio of 2: 1).
-Dilute the resulting mixture with ethyl alcohol to a paste-like state.
-The end of the wire is immersed in the paste and the tip of a hot soldering iron is passed along the wire with little effort or the wire is moved under the tip, while the enamel is destroyed and the wire is tinned.
-To remove residues of acetylsalicylic acid (aspirin), the wire is tinned again using pure rosin.
+Dilute the resulting mixture with ethyl alcohol to a paste.
+The end of the wire is immersed in the paste and the tip of a hot soldering iron is passed along the wire with little force or the wire is moved under the tip, while the enamel is destroyed and the wire is tinned.
+To remove residual acetylsalicylic acid (aspirin), the wire is tinned again using clean rosin.

 Welding instead of soldering

-"Practical advice to the master-amateur", 1991.
+"Practical advice for an amateur craftsman", 1991.
 O.G.
 Verkhovtsev, K.P.
 Lyutov

 Before you solder with a soldering iron, you need to get everything you need.
 The main tools and materials without which soldering is impossible include the soldering iron itself, solder and flux.